The Rome Experience: 5 Grecian Wonders

 “The color and the culture and the sheer size of the city, ancient and modern coexisting,

 was wonderful to witness,” said spring 2001 Romer Callie Ewing, BA ’03.

 For those who've already traveled to Greece and experienced the ancient ruins of the

-Western world with UD’s Rome Program, what are some of your favorite sights?
-Share
+Western world with UD’s Rome Program, what are some of your most memorable sights?

-your memories on UD’s Facebook and Twitter accounts.
+Share your favorite stories on UD’s Facebook and Instagram accounts.